Brooklyn Bridge (Gleizes): Abstraction

 Gleizes' Brooklyn Bridge (his first painting of the bridge) was the most abstract image made of the bridge to date.
 His second version, also of 1915, measuring 148.1 x 120.4 cm (58¼ x 47 3/8in.), is entirely abstract.
 His third and last oil painting of the series, dated 1917 and entitled On Brooklyn Bridge (Sur Brooklyn Bridge), Solomon R. Guggenheim Museum, New York, measures 161.8 x 129.5 cm (63 3/4 x 51 in.).
 This composition relates most closely with a 1915 drawing (25 x 19 cm).
 It is an attempt to synthesize New York City under the symbol of the bridge through a collection of unifying circles, spheres and arcs.
 In the composition Gleizes portrays both ends of the bridge with the East River below.
 The Manhattan skyline and Brooklyn appear in the distance.
 This 1917 canvas—the least abstract of the three—more so than the other paintings of the series, resembles Stella's 1919-20 painting.

 Non-objective painting rarely has to do with realistic qualities and yet it is still bound to the logic of painting as representational of the subject matter.
-In Andrei Nakov's study, Abstract/Concrete - Russian and Polish Non-objective Art, non-representation itself becomes the impetus for depicting a subject.
+In Andréi Nakov's study, Abstract/Concrete - Russian and Polish Non-objective Art, non-representation itself becomes the impetus for depicting a subject.
 In his last book, Painting and on Man become Painter, written in 1948, Gleizes warns against the trend of non-representation becoming an end unto itself, insisting on the importance, instead, of esemplastic qualities.
 For Gleizes, the latter prevails over the concepts of representational or abstract qualities of the painting.

 Toward the end of 1913 Gleizes defended the need for a representational subject matter in 'Opinion' published by Ricciotto Canudo in Monjoie!, but it was for reasons that were entirely plastic and non-representational at the same time: